iamkerim/Fakultet/Fakultet/README.md

-Here I have homework problems from school.
+Here I have some homework assignments that I did in college.